KilobytesandBits/MilestoneProjectWiseAssignmentView/README.md

 ## License

-milestone-team-wise-assinment is released under the MIT license.
+milestone-team-wise-assignment is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK